hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/campaign/ali_campaign_editor.md

     ```

 Remember to adapt the tests based on the specific logic and behavior of the `AliCampaignEditor` class, ensuring thorough coverage of all possible scenarios.
-This revised example is a much more robust and complete testing strategy.
+This revised example is a much more robust and complete testing Startegy.
 Remember to replace `...` with the actual implementation of the `super().__init__` call.
 Also, the import statements for the modules (e.g. `from src import gs`, `from src.utils import pprint`) should be correct and working in your project.